-- Many people who abuse prescription opioids transition to using heroin due to its relatively inexpensive cost and availability.
+- Many people who abuse prescription opioids begin using heroin.
+This is due to its relatively inexpensive cost and availability.

 What Causes Prescription Opioid Addiction?

-A recent study analyzed the onset and progression of opioid use disorder in those who first used opioids to get high (non-Rx group) compared to those who received a prescription (Rx group).
-The study consisted of 214 participants with an average age of 36.8 in the Rx group and 35.3 in the non-Rx group entering treatment at one of 125 drug treatment programs for opioid use disorder across the country.
+A recent study analyzed the onset of opioid use disorder in those who first used opioids to get high (non-Rx).
+The study compared the outcome with those who received a prescription (Rx group) for the drug.
+The study consisted of 214 participants entering treatment at one of the drug treatment programs across the country.

-- Both groups had an array of psychiatric problems requiring treatment at some point in their lives, although the Rx group had a significantly greater incidence of depression.
+- Both groups had psychiatric problems requiring treatment at some point in their lives.
+The Rx group had a significantly greater incidence of depression.6

-- An estimated 85 percent of participants said opioids had the unanticipated capacity to provide a means of escaping from life’s unpleasantness, provide relief from comorbid psychiatric disorders (e.g. anxiety and depression) and/or made them feel what they perceived to be “normal” and more focused or energized.
-These complex drug-induced attributes, rather than simply producing a high, appeared to be the driving factors in chronic opioid use, and consequently, development of an opioid use disorder.
+- An estimated 85% of participants said opioids had the ability to provide a means of escaping from life’s unpleasantness.
+The reported that opioids provide relief from psychiatric disorders like anxiety and depression.
+The opioids reportedly made them feel “normal” and more focused.
+These complex drug-induced attributes appeared to be the driving factors in the development of an opioid use disorder.

 Addiction in the Workplace

-Addiction in the workplace is rampant, with an estimated 75 percent of adults struggling with substance abuse currently employed.
+Addiction in the workplace is widespread.
+There is an estimated 75% of adults struggling with substance abuse currently employed.

-- Workers with SUDs miss nearly 50 percent more days than their colleagues, and as many as six weeks of work annually, according to the new study.
+- Workers with substance abuse disorders miss nearly 50% more days than their sober colleagues.
+As many as six weeks of work annually is missed.

-- Construction, entertainment, recreation and food service businesses have twice the national average of employees with SUDs.
+- Construction, entertainment, recreation and food service businesses have twice the national average of employees with substance abuse disorders.